clarity-h2020/data-package/docs/data-package-resource.md

 <td>MANDATORY</td>
 <td>The value of this property would be expected to be the standard file extension for this type of resource.

-Currently, CLARITY Data Package only supports the following resource formats:
+Currently, CLARITY Data Package supports the following resource formats:
  * Tabular data:
-    - Comma Separated Values (.csv)
+    - "csv": Comma Separated Values
  * Vector based:
-    - GeoJson (.geojson)
+    - "geojson": GeoJson
+    - "shape": ESRI Shapefiles
-    - ESRI Shapefiles (.shp)
+    - "shape-zip": Compressed ESRI Shapefiles
-    - OGC GeoPackage (.gpkg).
+    - "gpkg": OGC GeoPackage
+    - "gml2": GML 2
+    - "gml3": GML 3
+    - "gml32": GML 3.2
+    - "kml": OGC Keyhole Markup Language
  * Raster based:
+    - tif | tiff: (.tif, .tiff)
+    - jpeg
+    - png
+    - gif
-    - Geotiff (.tif, .tiff)
+    - geotiff: Geo-tagged tif (.tif, .tiff)
+    -

 Note: the use of GeoPackages allows to overcome the limitations of ESRI Shapefiles (Check the list of limitations at http://switchfromshapefile.org/ and https://www.gis-blog.com/geopackage-vs-shapefile) and therefore, its use in Data Packages should be preferrable.
 Nevertheless, when using GeoPackages as resources within the Data Packages, in order to comply with the Data Package specification, take into account that a resource of this type can only have ONE dataset within the GeoPackage (although its specification allows having one or more different datasets).</td>
 </tr>
 <tr>